-It seems that there are certain things people need to realize first, in order to sense the necessity of change, and, in some cases, the urgency.
+There are certain things people need to realize first to sense the necessity of change and, in some cases, the urgency.

-Your society, community, or state is not some rubber ball bouncing towards the ground that must inevitably, hit a bottom and bounce back up.
-Things that fall, will – unless something changes – continue to fall.
-The inability to comprehend this, to sit back and wait, as though ‘now’ things will get better because they can’t get worse, is suicide.
+Your society, community, or state is not some rubber ball bouncing towards the ground that must inevitably hit bottom and bounce back up.
+Things that fall will – unless something changes – continue to fall.
+The inability to comprehend this, sit back and wait, as though ‘now’ things will get better because they can’t worsen, is suicide.
 There is no bottom.
 You’ve already seen the shape of things to come, but not their magnitude, and certainly not the qualitative changes in shape that accompany shifts from one order of magnitudes to another.
 Things can, in fact, get much worse.

 The other narrative, is, unfortunately, more troubling; Egypt is divided, it is divided because the law has been hijacked by politics and financial interests, the military cannot be seen (if it ever had been) as an ‘honest broker’ because their man is the president, there are many rival factions, and at least two warring ones, most of these factions cannot remember that the other factions are equally ‘Egyptian’, there are no princes, but many, many frogs, none of which will turn into a frog no matter how much love you give it, incompetence is rampant throughout the government, and whoever’s driving sure as hell isn’t doing a very good job, drastic, effective changes need to happen, and they need to happen across the board, and the top-down dictatorship is not even ‘efficient’ enough to get away with the oppression it needs to practice in order to retain its form, something has to give, things can get worse, things WILL get worse unless more people start actively refusing the state of things; in their minds, in their words, in their actions.